ManBearJordan/NewFarmDogWalkingApp/ADMIN_GUIDE.md

 ### Sync Issues

 If data seems out of date:
-1. Use **"Sync with Stripe"** action to refresh from Stripe
+1. Restart the application to trigger automatic sync
 2. Check the **Last Sync** column for timing
-3. Contact technical support if issues persist
+3. Contact technical support if issues persist - manual sync actions have been removed as they are no longer needed

 ## Tips for Staff